kjell-leo/kxn-kodkvall-directus/README.md

 # kxn-kodkvall-directus
 The purpose of this project is to get access to a simple web page REST-api, which can run locally on your computer.

 The base setup includes the following content types: home page, about page, pages and posts (with categories).
+Te project comes with template data in database.

 ## Start project
 npm install